 \section{Abstract}

-Interpreting multi-messenger signals from neutron stars and black holes requires reliable general-relativistic magnetohydrodynamics (GRMHD) simulations across rapidly evolving high-performance-computing platforms, yet key algorithms are routinely rewritten within infrastructure-specific numerical-relativity codes, hindering verification and reuse.
-We present the General Relativistic Hydrodynamics Library (\grhayl), a modular, infrastructure-agnostic GR(M)HD library providing conservative-to-primitive recovery, reconstruction, flux/source and induction operators, equations of state, and neutrino leakage through an intuitive interface. \grhayl refactors and extends the mature \igm code into reusable pointwise and stencil-wise kernels, enabling rapid development and cross-code validation in diverse frameworks, while easing adoption of new microphysics and future accelerators.
+Interpreting multimessenger signals from neutron stars and black holes requires reliable general relativistic magnetohydrodynamics (GRMHD) simulations across rapidly evolving high-performance computing platforms, yet key algorithms are routinely rewritten within infrastructure-specific numerical relativity codes, hindering verification and reuse.
+We present the General Relativistic Hydrodynamics Library (\grhayl), a modular, infrastructure-agnostic GR(M)HD library providing conservative-to-primitive recovery, reconstruction, flux/source and induction operators, equations of state, and neutrino leakage through an intuitive interface. \grhayl refactors and extends the mature \igm code into reusable point- and stencilwise kernels, enabling rapid development and cross-code validation in diverse frameworks, while easing adoption of new microphysics and future accelerators.
 We implement the same kernels in the \etk (\carpet and \carpetx) and \bhah, demonstrating portability with minimal duplication.
-Validation combines continuous-integration unit tests with cross-infrastructure comparisons of analytic GRMHD Riemann problems, dynamical Tolman--Oppenheimer--Volkoff evolutions, and binary neutron-star mergers, showing comparable or improved behavior over legacy \igm and established \etk codes.
+Validation combines continuous-integration unit tests with cross-infrastructure comparisons of analytic GRMHD Riemann problems, dynamical Tolman--Oppenheimer--Volkoff evolutions, and binary neutron star mergers, showing comparable or improved behavior over legacy \igm and established \etk codes.